Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Networks in Realized Volatilities

+We first investigate the volatility transmission in stock return prices using the daily realized variances of 30 US assets. \footnote{We would like to thank Marcelo C. Meideiros for providing us with the high frequency data on stock prices that we have used to construct the realized variances.
+See Table \ref{tab_stocks} for the stocks considered.
+The R package HDGCvar is available on the GitHub page of the corresponding author (\url{https://github.com/Marga8}).} Both the computational simplicity and the theoretical foundations make realized volatility measures (realized variance, bi-power variation, median realized variance, etc.) very attractive among practitioners and academics for modelling time varying volatilities and monitoring financial risk.
+We have considered 10-minute realized variances

+using $j=1,\ldots, M$ intraday 10 minutes stock prices $P_{j,t}$.
+We consider 10 minute returns as this is the frequency that minimizes for our sample the microstructure noise (\citet{mcaleer2008realized}).\footnote{To determine the optimal frequency, we computed realized variances using different frequencies of 1, 5, 10, 15, 30, 65 and 130 minutes, in addition to the estimation using daily returns.
+The latter estimation has the advantage of being unbiased but the drawback of being very noisy (\citet{pooter2008predicting}).
+To find an optimal trade-off between bias and variance \citep[see e.g]{martens2004estimating}), mean, variances and mean squared errors (MSE) were computed for each estimation frequency in a similar way as \citet{pooter2008predicting}, and it was found that the frequency of 10 minutes minimizes the MSE.} We investigate the period from March 2008 until February 2017 (2236 trading days).

-Given the time series of realized volatilities as defined in (\ref{eq:16}), we employ a multivariate version of the heterogeneous autoregressive model (VHAR) of \citet{corsi2009simple} to model their joint behavior.
-To formally define the VHAR model, we log-transform the series and we stack the logarithmic MedRV into a vector $y_{i,t}$.
-The VHAR specification is given by the following model: \begin{small}
+Given the time series of realized volatilities as defined in (\ref{eq:RV}), we employ a multivariate version of the heterogeneous autoregressive model (VHAR) of \citet{corsi2009simple} to model their joint behavior (see also \citet{cubadda201911}).
+To formally define the VHAR model, we log-transform the series and we stack the logarithmic RV into a vector $y_t$.
+The VHAR specification is given by the following model: